Elected to Division Four 1977. Became Milton Keynes Dons 2004.

 2000-2001 b i

-The club adopted blue and white in 1923 (the colours worn in the years after the Great War have not been confirmed and are based on their previous choice of green and white).
-The crest adopted at the time was based on the coat of arms of the Borough of Wimbledon, featuring a double headed eagle.
+The crest adopted in 1923 was based on the coat of arms of the Borough of Wimbledon, featuring a double headed eagle.
 This is a reference to a legend that Julius Caesar once made camp on Wimbledon Common.
-This crest was dropped sometime in the late-1950s but reappeared between 1970 and 1974.
+This crest was dropped sometime in the late-1950s.

 Wimbledon became one of the leading amateur clubs in the country, winning the Isthmian League eight times.
 After winning the prestigious FA Amateur Cup in 1963, the club turned semi-professional and joined the Southern League.